Updated 08/03/2025

 Article 229

-Valuation principles for other eligible collateral under the IRB Approach
+Valuation principles for eligible collateral other than financial collateral

 1.